cyberphone/doc/payments/review-secure-payment-confirmation.md

 - EMVCo: Secure Remote Commerce and 3D Secure standards

-Since such a system would obviously create friction, the W3C adopted the system developed by Google and Stripe (which has nothing in common with Apple Pay), more or less "as is", without investigating possible alternatives.
+Since such a system would obviously create friction, W3C adopted the system developed by Google and Stripe (which has nothing in common with Apple Pay), more or less "as is", without investigating possible alternatives.